alpacahq/user-docs/content/trading-on-alpaca/orders.md

 your available buying power.
 If you then submitted another order with an order value of $8,000, it would be rejected.

 ## Orders Submitted Outside of Eligible Trading Hours
+Orders not eligible for extended hours submitted between 4:00pm - 7:00pm ET will be **rejected**.

-Orders submitted outside of Regular Trading Hours (9:30am - 4:00pm ET) that are not eligible to be executed during extended hours will be queued and eligible for execution at the time of the next market open.
+Orders not eligible for extended hours submitted after 7:00pm ET will be queued and eligible for execution at the time of the next market open.

 Orders eligible for extended hours submitted outside of 9:00am - 6:00pm ET are handled as described in the section below.

 ## Extended Hours Trading
 Using API v2, you can submit and fill orders during pre-market and after-hours.
-This feature is not available to legacy accounts or those using API v1.
 Extended hours trading has
 specific risks due to the less liquidity.
 Please read through [our disclosure](https://files.alpaca.markets/disclosures/library/FINRA+-+Extended+Hours+Trading+Risk+Disclosure.pdf) for more details.

-Currently, we supported the following extended hours:\
+Currently, we support the following extended hours:\
 **Pre-market: 9:00 - 9:30am**\
 **After-hours: 4:00 - 6:00pm**